emilygv/emilyvernon.com/_posts/2022-10-27-what-is-your-empathy-report-card.md

 ## Creating your own empathy report card

 To operationalise empathy, it’s about understanding its impact and how your business is using empathy. **With an empathy report card, you can see what type of empathy your business or team does well, and what needs further exploration.** The previous example being a footwear company versus FMCG/CPG.
-Furthermore, to see the value of empathy within an organization, it’s important to connect feelings to actions.
+Furthermore, to see the value of empathy within an organisation, it’s important to connect feelings to actions.
 What our customer/users feel affects what they think, affects what they say and do.

 This does not need to be complex.
 An empathy report card should include the following columns: